Located in the nations oldest city of St Augustine, FL. Proudly serve surrounding counties as well!

 - Sweep, pick up debris after sale

-- Keep an general listing of large items sold (per client's request)
+- Keep an general listing of large items sold (at client's request)

 - All others will be listed as category total sale amount

 - Help client box items they are keeping (before sale)